 Are you thinking of taking an Oregon Coast road trip?
 Want to know when the best time to visit the Oregon Coast is?
 Do you need an Oregon Coast itinerary?

 If your answer is yes, you are in the right spot!

-We started in the northwest corner of Oregon, all the way up in the beautiful seaside town of Astoria (can anyone say Goonies?) and finished at Cape Perpetua!
+We started our Oregon Coastal road trip in the northwest corner of Oregon, all the way up in the beautiful seaside town of Astoria (can anyone say Goonies?), and finished at Cape Perpetua!

 If you want to save this information for later be sure to Pin this to Pinterest.